MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 * MFP Server Application Center

 ### Compatibility between pattern types and artifacts created with different product versions
-If you use MobileFirst Studio V6.3.0 or earlier to develop your applications, you can upload the associated runtime, application, and adapter artifacts into patterns associated with IBM MobileFirst Platform Foundation V7.0.0 and later.
+If you use MobileFirst Studio V6.3.0 or earlier to develop your applications, you can upload the associated runtime, application, and adapter artifacts into patterns associated with {{ site.data.keys.v63_to_80prerebrand_product_full }} V7.0.0 and later.

-Pattern types that are associated with IBM MobileFirst Platform Foundation V6.3.0 or earlier are not compatible with runtime, application, and adapter artifacts created by using MobileFirst Studio V7.0.0 and later.
+Pattern types that are associated with {{ site.data.keys.v63_to_80prerebrand_product_full }} V6.3.0 or earlier are not compatible with runtime, application, and adapter artifacts created by using MobileFirst Studio V7.0.0 and later.

 For versions V6.0.0 and earlier, only the same versions of server, .war file, application (.wlapp file), and adapters are compatible.

 ## Installing {{ site.data.keys.product }} System Pattern
-You can find the vsys. {{ site.data.keys.product }}-8.0.0.0.tgz file in the {{ site.data.keys.product }}_patterns_8.0.0.zip file.
-Make sure you extract it before you start this procedure.
+You can find the **{{ site.data.keys.prod_sys_pattern_file }}** file.
+Make sure you extract the file before you start this procedure.

 1. Log in to IBM  PureApplication System with an account that has permission to create new pattern types.
 2. Go to **Catalog → Pattern Types**.